-A Letter of Agreement was signed on 10th December 2014 between The Cayman Islands Airports Authority and Cayman Airways Ltd. to allow Cayman Airways to have jurisdiction over the ORIA commercial apron aircraft parking and stand management.
+A Letter of Agreement dated 15th January 2016 between The Cayman Islands Airports Authority and Cayman Airways Ltd. to allow Cayman Airways to have jurisdiction over the ORIA commercial apron aircraft parking and stand management.
 Under this agreement they will provide aircraft stand allocation and dissemination of aircraft movement information (arrival times, landings and take-offs) for all carriers on a daily basis with updates throughout the day.
 However, it is the responsibility of each air carrier to coordinate with Cayman Airways Ramp Control to provide proper information to effect this coordination.
 (See Appendix A2)